 Here are a few tips I’ve picked up along the way that could help you more easily label all those school supplies.

-- Cut the different words apart and weed separately.
-I’ve found it much easier to weed one word at a time instead of a whole sheet of words together.
+- Before weeding cut the words into separate pieces.
+They’re much easier to weed one word at a time than a full sheet at once.

 - Binders – the front of the binder and the spine of the binder make great spaces to personalize with vinyl.